Ruchielle/Employee-Performance-and-Workforce-Productivity-Analytics/README.md

  - Average Absence Days — Measures the average number of absence days.

+### Exploratory Data Analysis
+The exploratory analysis was structured around key business questions related to workforce performance, productivity, and career growth.
+ - Workforce Composition
+      - How many employees are represented in the dataset?
+      - How is the workforce distributed across departments?
+      - How is the workforce distributed by gender?
+      - How are employees distributed across job levels?
+      - How does employee tenure vary across the workforce?

+ - Employee Performance
+      - How are employees distributed across performance categories?
+      - What proportion of employees fall into Low, Average, and High performance categories?
+      - How does average performance vary across departments?
+      - How does average performance vary across work modes?

+ - Performance and Compensation
+      - How does average salary vary across performance categories?
+      - Are salary patterns different across Low, Average, and High-performing employees?
+      - How does salary vary across employee performance groups?

+ - Attendance
+      - How many absence days are recorded across the workforce?
+      - How does average absence vary by department?
+      - Which departments show differences in average absence days?

+ - Career Growth and Promotions
+      - How many employees have recorded promotions?
+      - How does promotion activity vary across age groups?
+      - How have promotions changed over time?
+      - Which age groups show different promotion patterns?

 ### Data Cleaning and Transformation
  - Column Review
     - The dataset was reviewed to understand the structure and relevance of each field before analysis.